The 4% Rule Revisited

 - Wade Pfau and Michael Kitces have argued the safe rate at today's low real bond yields is closer to 3% to 3.5% than 4%.
 The mid-2020s rise in real yields has reopened the debate.

-- Bengen himself revised the number upward in subsequent papers — he has argued for 4.5% to 4.7% with broader diversification (small-cap, mid-cap).
+- Bengen himself revised the number upward in subsequent papers.
+He has argued for 4.5% to 4.7% with broader diversification into small-cap and mid-cap.

 - The "guardrails" approach (Guyton-Klinger) modifies the static rule: when withdrawals exceed a target percentage of current portfolio, cut spending; when they fall below, increase.
 The result is a safe initial withdrawal of 5%–5.5% with disciplined adjustment.